che-incubator/chectl/README.md

 ## `chectl workspace:start`

-create and start a workspace
+Creates and starts workspace from a devfile

 ```
 USAGE
   $ chectl workspace:start

 OPTIONS
-  -f, --devfile=devfile                    (required) path or URL to a valid devfile
+  -f, --devfile=devfile            path or URL to a valid devfile
   -h, --help                       show CLI help

-  -n, --chenamespace=chenamespace          [default: che] Kubernetes namespace where Eclipse Che server is supposed to
+  -n, --chenamespace=chenamespace  [default: che] Kubernetes namespace where Eclipse Che server is supposed to be
-                                           be deployed
+                                   deployed

+  -s, --start                      Starts the workspace after creation

   --access-token=access-token      Eclipse Che OIDC Access Token

-  --listr-renderer=default|silent|verbose  [default: default] Listr renderer

-  --name=name                              workspace name: overrides the workspace name to use instead of the one
-                                           defined in the devfile.
-Works only for devfile
+  --name=name                      workspace name: overrides the workspace name to use instead of the one defined in the
+                                   devfile.
 ```

 _See code: [src/commands/workspace/start.ts](https://github.com/che-incubator/chectl/blob/v0.0.2/src/commands/workspace/start.ts)_